cosmologicon/pygame-text/README.md

 Specify `surf` if you don't want to draw directly to the display Surface (`pygame.display.get_surface()`).

+If you set `surf` to `None`, then no blitting will actually occur.
+The text Surface will still be generated, and returned from `ptext.draw`.
+You can use this option if you want to pre-generate a text Surface so it's in the cache when you need it.

 ## Text Surface caching

 	ptext.draw("hello world", (100, 100), cache=False)